-In September 2019, the Modern Slavery Police Transformation Programme will support a third partnership conference designed to bring PCCs and police forces together with colleagues from local authorities, health, education and other public sector agencies in tackling aspects of modern slavery.
+On the 27th September 2019, the Modern Slavery Police Transformation Programme hosted a third partnership conference designed to bring PCCs and police forces together with colleagues from local authorities, health, education and other public sector agencies in tackling aspects of modern slavery.

 - Understanding the scale of child criminal exploitation in the UK

 - How to strengthen networks to respond effectively

 - Understanding the complexities of tackling child criminal exploitation

 It followed a first conference held in July 2018 which looked at the benefits and approaches to partnership working to combat modern slavery, which was followed by a second event in October 2018 to raise awareness of the risks that homeless people can face in being recruited into exploitation.